 - This work could include gathering of stories from individuals in service and their families, as well as the workforce to show the impacts of the sector. - There is a connection with recommendation A2 in terms of having an understanding of what the CDS sector does.
-There may also be a connection with recommendation A4 in terms of close coordination with other Ministries to show the impacts of the sector on their work. - The economic analysis could include: - Comparison to PDD direct operations. - Workforce participation of CDS sector staff. - All of the roles provided by CDS sector staff that result in cost savings to other systems (e.g., medication administration). - The cost savings to other ministries because individuals are supported to stay out of the hospital, prison and other systems.
+There may also be a connection with recommendation A4 in terms of close coordination with other Ministries to show the impacts of the sector on their work. - Engagement with the Advisory Group suggested that there is a desire for this work to begin in the immediate stage (i.e., within one year).
+Based on the current volume of recommendations that are frontloaded or considered for immediate implementation, the implementation of this recommendation could be pushed back to begin in 2024. - There is potential to reference the Ladder Project underway by Excel Society which is looking into similar concepts.34 - The economic analysis could include: - Comparison to PDD direct operations. - Workforce participation of CDS sector staff. - All of the roles provided by CDS sector staff that result in cost savings to other systems (e.g., medication administration). - The cost savings to other ministries because individuals are supported to stay out of the hospital, prison and other systems.
 Consider specific impacts such as homelessness prevention, - The economic impact of the families of individuals in service participating in the workforce. - The value of services provided for individuals including quality of life, inclusion, future prevention, safety, etc. - Quantification of the volunteer effort that supports the CDS sector. - Regional considerations to delivering services (e.g., lack of access to psychologists in rural communities).